ory/docs/docs/oathkeeper/index.md

 ## Dependencies

-ORY Oathkeeper does not have any dependencies to other services.
-It can work completely in isolation and does not require a database or any other type of persistent storage.
+ORY Oathkeeper doesn't have any dependencies to other services.
+It can work completely in isolation and doesn't require a database or any other type of persistent storage.
 ORY Oathkeeper is configurable with yaml configuration files, JSON files, and environment variables.